 We were served a plate of lato, or the local term for sea grapes.
 The seaweed clusters were salty, and they were accompanied with unripe mangoes and a sauce created with a combination of shrimp paste and coconut milk.

 Most restaurants in Zamboanga City serves Lato as one of their appetizers.

 One of the most famous dishes in the peninsula is the curacha.
-The curacha, a hybrid of a giant sea crab and spiny lobster, is a rare species of crabs that is abundantly found in the waters of Zamboanga and the nearby Sulu.
+The curacha, a hybrid of a giant sea crab and spiny lobster, is a rare species of crabs that are abundantly found in the waters of Zamboanga and the nearby Sulu.
 The dish can only be served and eaten fresh here.
 Unlike ordinary crabs, the bulk of the meat of the curacha was inside the crustacean’s body, not inside its claws.
 Eating it was a challenge but it was certainly delish.